Urban Barcode Project

 Symposium

-The 2023-24 Urban Barcode Project Student Symposium will be held Wednesday, May 29, 2024 at the New York City College of Technology (City Tech) in Brooklyn.
+The 2024-25 Urban Barcode Project Student Symposium will be held at the end of May or early June, date to be determined.

 What will the proposal entail?